Zeyu-Li/cmake-donut/README.md

 Create a donut 🍩

+(I don't think this is possible on WSL2)

 ## CMake

 To make use `cmake .` to generate Makefile.
 Then use `make openGLDonut` to make the actual binary executable